 You can print your current issue codes by clicking the Print button in Coding Definitions | Items | Issue Codes.
-This opens a window that contains the following: Grouping section: Options controlling how the report is organized.
+This opens a window that contains the following:

 - Group by list: These options determine how the report is broken into sections.
 Each section will start with a heading, and may have a footer as well.
 If you select a Group by option, one or more Then group by lists may appear to let you break sections into subsections. - Sort Direction: Determines whether grouping will go from lowest to highest (Ascending) or highest to lowest (Descending).
 Sort Direction options only appear if you pick an option where sort direction is relevant.